bk790/Mental_Health_Chatbot/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- TechFest_Digital University Kerala - For the opportunity to showcase this project
+- TechFest_Hackathon Digital University Kerala - For the opportunity to showcase this project
 - [TensorFlow](https://www.tensorflow.org/)
 - [Keras](https://keras.io/)
 - [NLTK](https://www.nltk.org/)